Censlab/UTC-1122/README.md

 I also wanted to use this type of timer for semi-industrial tasks.
 That is to say tasks which do not require real time or complex processes but whose operating time is significant.
-For example the management of openings or light shutters in a greenhouse, or any device whose operation is not managed by a stop switch but which only supports 'blocked' operation for a few moments.
+For example the management of openings or light shutters in a greenhouse, or any devices whose operation is not managed by a stop switch but which only supports 'blocked' operation for a few moments.

 I therefore developed a timer that is easy and intuitive to use but much more universal than the circuit originally